Sen. Ted Cruz denounces “Obamacare” on the Senate floor in Washington.Reuters

 He filled the time in a largely empty chamber, criticizing the law and comparing the fight to the battle against the Nazis.
 He talked about the Revolutionary War, the Washington ruling class, his Cuban-born father who worked as a cook and even recited Dr. Seuss' "Green Eggs and Ham."

-"I rise today in opposition to Obamacare," Cruz said at 2:41 p.m.
-EDT Tuesday, referring to the Patient Protection and Affordable Care Act, and he cast the three-year-old law as a job killer and a "liberal train wreck."
+"I rise today in opposition to 'Obamacare,'" Cruz said at 2:41 p.m.
+Eastern time Tuesday, referring to the Patient Protection and Affordable Care Act, and he cast the three-year-old law as a job killer and a "liberal train wreck."